-This website is mostly an extended photo-essay that parallels and elaborates what I wrote about Toronto in my book.
+This website is mostly an extended photo-essay that parallels and elaborates what I wrote about Toronto.
 Among other things it allows me to share some of the many photos of the urban region that I have taken over the last twenty years.
 It also provides active links to relevant websites that are cited in my book.
-I expect to add to or modify the material as new issues arise or new information becomes available.

 A Note on the Mechanics of this Website

 Navigation is usually through the menu at the top since I mostly use a full page width layout.
-On this page the menu on the right also includes links to a recent conference presentation I gave about the history of planning in Toronto; links to any future posts will also appear here.
+On this page the menu on the right also includes links to posts.
 The photos pop-up in larger versions if you click on them.
 Captions to photos are in italics and I often incorporate them into the text because this makes formatting easier.
 For instance, this photo of an installation embedded in the sidewalk at Dundas Square in downtown shows, among other things, the location of Toronto on the north shore of Lake Ontario, with Yonge Street, the first road built out of the original settlement in 1793 and purportedly the longest street in the world, leading north around the Great Lakes to Rainy River in northern Ontario.